Birmingham Construction Accident Lawyer

 - Machinery accidents.
 Heavy machinery and transportation accidents take thousands of lives at construction sites every year.
 Machinery malfunctions, equipment without proper safety features, poor employee training, cranes collapsing, and collisions between machines and pedestrians or vehicles are all common problems.
 The individual construction worker and/or the construction company might be liable, as might the product manufacturer for defective machinery.

 - Auto accidents.
-Construction zone car accidents can happen when the site manager fails to make the area as safe as possible for workers and motorists.
+Our Birmingham car accident lawyers have helped cases in which construction zone car accidents happen when the site manager fails to make the area as safe as possible for workers and motorists.
 Employees working too close to the roadway, confusing detours, traffic cones, flashing lights, machinery in the road, loose gravel, unfinished roadways and uneven shoulders are all common hazards at roadway construction sites.

 - Defective products.
 It is common for construction workers to use all manner of drills, saws, lathes, augers and presses in the performance of the work.
 If a product is defective, either in design or assembly by the manufacturer, a claim can be brought against the manufacturer as well as the employer.
 This is known as a third-party case.